The captivating island of Sardinia is a true Mediterranean gem that holds a secret: its dazzling flamingos!

 Another place where you can spot pink flamingos in Sardinia is in the former fishing village of San Teodoro.

-To see the flamingos head over to the nearby turquoise lagoon which is home to a large population of flamingos.
+To see the flamingos you’ll wanna head straight over to the turquoise lagoon which is home to a large population of flamingos.
 The most popular way to explore this lagoon is by boat.

 It also features stunning views of the nearby mountains and countryside and has the bluest waters you’ll ever see.